-Replace Sky Using Photoshop is very handy.
-However, you may think that like a harder task, but I can assure you that it’s simple.
-This tutorial is about how to replace the sky in a photo using Photoshop.
-We need to follow a few steps to accomplish this task.
+Replace Sky in Photoshop is very handy.
+However, you may think that like a more challenging task, but I can assure you that it’s simple.
+This tutorial is about how to replace the sky in a photo using our best Photoshop sky replacement tool.
+First, we need to follow a few steps to accomplish this task.

 How to Replace the Sky Like a Pro Using Photoshop

-First of all, we need to separate the sky from the image using basic selection tool and a layer mask.
+First, we need to separate the sky from the image using a primary selection tool and a layer mask.

-Then the Advanced blending sliders from Photoshop will assist in hiding the original sky.
-And the new sky will take its place over the original sky.
+Then the Advanced blending sliders from Adobe Photoshop will assist in hiding the original sky.
+And the new sky will take its place over the actual sky.

-Now you might be thinking I will use the Magic Wand or Color Selecting Tool to select the sky.
+You might think I will use the Magic Wand or Color Selecting Tool to select the sky.

 Below is another image that will be used to replace the original sky.